oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 where ``source`` is used instead of two iterators to represent the input and ``destination`` represents the output.

-These algorithms are declared in ``oneapi::dpl::experimental::ranges`` namespace and implemented only for DPC++ policies.
+These algorithms are declared in ``oneapi::dpl::experimental::ranges`` namespace and implemented only for |dpcpp_long| policies.
 In order to make these algorithm available the ``<oneapi/dpl/ranges>`` header should be included.
 Use of the range-based API requires C++17 and the C++ standard libraries coming with GCC 8.1 (or higher) or Clang 7 (or higher).